 This web page shows only a small excerpt of our Hawtree research.
-Another 199 words (14 lines of text) covering the years 165 and 1659 are included under the topic Early Hawtree History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1659, 1758 and 1767 are included under the topic Early Hawtree History in all our PDF Extended History products and printed products wherever possible.

 Hawtree Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hawtree have been found, including Hawtre, Hawtree, Hawtrie, Dawtre, Dawtree, Dawtrie, Hawtrey, Haultrey, Dealtre, Dealtrie, Dawtrey, Dawtry, Daltry, Haltry, Haltrie and many more.

 Early Notables of the Hawtree family (pre 1700)

 Another 63 words (4 lines of text) are included under the topic Early Hawtree Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hawtree family